 For minimalists and ultralight adventurers who scoff at adding unnecessary ounces to their base weight, a stuff sack pillow could be a good compromise.
 Essentially specialized pillowcases, these designs are uninsulated and provide a space to stuff extra clothing (which you’re already carrying) to create a makeshift pillow at night.
 Zpacks’ Medium-Plus Pillow is our favorite option in this category and stands out for its versatility: Made with highly water-resistant Dyneema fabrics and protective details like fully taped seams and a waterproof main zipper, the pillow can function as a dry bag to protect your gear on the trail.
 At night, simply turn the Medium-Plus inside out to reveal the soft microfleece surface and stuff any spare clothes inside for use as a pillow.
 At just 1.6 ounces, the Medium-Plus adds a negligible amount of weight to your pack, and the dual-purpose build makes it even easier to justify.

 In terms of downsides, stuff sack pillows like the Zpacks Medium-Plus aren’t as intuitive or user-friendly as traditional designs.
 In short, it can be difficult and time-consuming to achieve an even and consistent packing job—rather than just inflating the pillow, you’ll need to take some time to intentionally stuff clothing inside until you reach your desired firmness.
 The bottom of the pillow (without the microfleece) also tends to slide around throughout the night, and we recommend purchasing Zpacks’ Pillow Attachment Cord (a $6 add-on) to keep it in place.
-Finally, at $60, the Medium-Plus is pricey for what you get, and most recreational backpackers will be better off saving with an option like the Sea to Summit Aeros Ultralight above (which is just 0.5 oz. heavier).
+Finally, at $60, the Medium-Plus is pricey for what you get, and most recreational backpackers will be better off saving with an option like the Sea to Summit Aeros Ultralight above (which is just 0.5 oz. heavier) or the Zenbivy Ultralight Pillow below (0.8 oz. heavier).
 But for weight- and space-conscious missions, the Zpacks’ two-in-one design certainly has its appeal.
 For a similarly built option from another leading UL brand, check out Hyperlite Mountain Gear’s Stuff Sack Pillow ($59 and 1.7 oz.).

 See the Zpacks Medium-Plus Pillow